Lewis Plastic Surgery

-We will provide a detailed estimate of pricing if you contact us by email, or call the office.
-This price given prior to a consultation is usually fairly accurate, but is an estimate.
-This will not but confirmed until you have a visit with Dr. Lewis and get a written quote at that time.
+The cost of a breast lift starts at $6,295.
+We can provide a detailed estimate of pricing if you contact us by email or call the office.
+This price is usually fairly accurate but is an estimate and will not be confirmed until you consult with Dr. Lewis.
+At that point, we’ll provide a written quote.
 The total price given is all inclusive and will include:

 - Dr. Lewis’ fee